Chocolate Glossary

 Vanilla:

-A compound extracted naturally from vanilla beans or manufactured in labs to add a vanilla flavor to chocolate.
+A compound extracted from vanilla beans or manufactured for adding vanilla flavor to chocolate.

 Viscosity: